-The Art and Design Foundation Studies pathway provides a transition from general education to specialist art and design education and encourages exploration, experimentation and risk taking, which will extend your critical independence and enable you to demonstrate a full understanding of the relevant standards required to achieve progression to higher education.
+The Art and Design Foundation Studies pathway provides a transition from general education to specialist art and design education and encourages exploration, experimentation and risk-taking, which will extend your critical independence and enable you to demonstrate a full understanding of the relevant standards required to achieve progression to higher education.

 You will expand your skills, knowledge and experience of art and design and develop your critical language skills.
 The pathway has specifically been designed to enable you to make better informed decisions about higher education.
-It will also provide continued opportunity for you to develop basic skills including maths and English and enhance your understanding of the many fulfilling career opportunities in this field.
+It will also provide continued opportunity to develop basic skills including maths and English and enhance your understanding of the many fulfilling career opportunities in this field.

 The programme follows three key stages: